mnottale/dlgedit/UserDoc.md

 Example:

     :pj
-    Good morning I would like a bagette please
+    Good morning I would like a baguette please
     :baker
     Sorry sir, we only have croissants